shashankms9/Cloud-Native-Application-Protection-Platform-CNAPP/module-2-defender-for-containers.md

    ![Open Powershell](images/open-powershell.png)

-6. Verify your docker version by executing in PowerShell
+6. Verify your docker version by executing in PowerShell.

    ```
    docker version